 The beauty of smoothies (and the genius of owning a great blender) is that it makes it simple to sneak in those extra servings of vegetables into your daily diet.

-Some of my favorite vegetables to add are broccoli, cucumber, celery, and sometimes red bell pepper.
+Some of my favorite vegetables to add are broccoli, cucumber, and celery.

 Dark, Leafy Greens

 These vegetables are so nutritious and fantastic for you, that they deserve their own category.
-I like kale, chard, spinach and parsley.
-I usually have a different one each day – if I think my body is low in iron, then I add a lot; if I think my body is a bit high in iron then I only add a little.
+I like kale, chard, spinach, and parsley.
 I sometimes add cilantro, too.

 When I first started making fresh smoothies, I added lots of fruit, like frozen banana chunks.

-Years later, my taste buds evolved, and now (miracle of miracles) I find I don’t need as much sweets in my diet.
+Years later, my taste buds evolved, and now (miracle of miracles) I find I don’t need as many sweets in my diet.

-Today, I mostly stick to a little fresh lime juice.
-But once in a while I will add berries instead for their beneficial antioxidants.
+Today, I mostly stick to a little cucumber – or maybe a few drops of fresh lemon juice.
+But once in a while, I will add berries instead for their beneficial antioxidants.

 Ice does something important to the texture of a smoothie: it helps make it more like a milkshake (and less like soup).

 - smoothies became popular in the USA in the late 60s when ice cream vendors and health food stores began selling them